Tracy Corkhill: Sexual harassment

 In 1988, Vanessa Whitburn took on the role of a producer at Brookside.
-She stated her intension that the show would focus more prominently on its younger characters, Tracy in particular.
+She stated her intention that the show would focus more prominently on its younger characters, Tracy in particular.
 In 1989, Tracy was featured in yet a further issue based story exploring work place sexual harassment.
 It begins when her manager, Gerrard Holt (Tom Sharkey) makes sexual advances towards Tracy in her work place.
 Tracy she rebuffs Gerrard's advances and he fires from her hairdressing job.
 Tracy takes Gerrard to an industrial tribunal accusing him of sexual harassment, which she wins and she returns to her former role.

 The story portrayed the reality of sexual harassment and the misery it can cause victims.
 To accurately portray the issue, Kerrigan researched the story in detail.
 She spoke to women who had experienced sexual harassment.
 Kerrigan recalled she told Helen Macklin (Sunday Mercury) that many women approached her willing to share their stories.
 She found this research valuable to her portrayal.
 She explained "not having experienced it for myself I was grateful for their help, because it is such a delicate and controversial subject and I wanted to know as much about it as possible."
 Kerrigan also researched sexual harassment with the Equal Opportunities Commission.
 They informed her of poor working conditions for women and low salaries within the hairdressing industry.
 Kerrigan was surprised by her findings and was glad she never became a hairdresser herself.

 The court scenes feature Tracy takings Gerrard to court for unfair dismissal on the grounds of sexual harassment.
 Writers decided to feature the entire court hearing on-screen to educate viewers.
 Kerrigan recalled that filming the scenes made her nervous.
 She told Macklin that "on the day of recording everyone was supposed to be on edge, and it was very long and tiring because we were desperate to get it right."
 Kerrigan credited the scriptwriters for creating good content, which she believed made filming easier.
 Prior to broadcast the outcome of the trial was kept secret from viewers.
 Kerrigan told Julia Clarke (Daily Record) that "men like Gerrard are horrible, preying on girls who are vulnerable."
 She was happy Tracy stands up for her rights because "no woman should have to fear for her personal safety at work."
 Sharkey's portrayal was so convincing, he began to receive verbal abuse in public spaces.
 The story also aided Tracy's character development.
 Kerrigan viewed Tracy as no longer being selfish and had started to look after herself.